ionlyseespots/ambient-design/README.md

 [Ambient] (http://ionlyseespots.github.io/ambient-design) is a methodology for creating layout.

-Our goal is to deliver a lean, lightweight base grid system for HTML elements as a presentation format, while also maintaining a separation from content that adapts across different devices.
+Our goal is to deliver a lean, lightweight semantic grid system for HTML elements, while also maintaining a separation from content that adapts across different devices.

 We also extend HTML’s elements, attributes and values into design patterns to help you display your application’s UI clearly.